Home » Dietary Supplements » Bio Supplements

 • Protease is important because it assists in removing protein from the circulatory system

 Digestive enzymes extracted from fungal sources generally have the ability to operate over a broad range of acidity conditions (pH, 3.5 to 8.5).
-This means that they can survive the digestive process, the acidity of the stomach and the alkalinity of the small intestine.
+This means that they survive the digestive process, the acidity of the stomach and the alkalinity of the small intestine.
 Fungal based digestive enzymes can therefore assist in digesting food in the stomach and then continue to assist in the process after the food enters the small intestine.
 This helps to ensure that food is completely digested.

 Fungal based enzymes include the following types: